bbux-dev/datacraft/docs/source/examples.rst

     }

 Two important things to note.
 First the config param ``as_list`` is set to true for the features field.
-This will ensure that the result is iterable.
+This will ensure that the result is a list.
 Second the ``count`` parameter is defined as a weighted value spec.
 This means that 60% of the time there will be a single feature, 30% there will be 2, and 10% there will be 3.
 If only a single feature was desired, the count config parameter could be left out or hard coded to 1.
 To simplify and de-clutter the spec the definition of the geometry and properties fields are externalized as ``ref`` types.
 Here is the definition